MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 ---
 # Collaborate with a Remote Assist user via Microsoft Teams desktop application

-When you use the Teams application on a PC running Windows 10, you can collaborate with people using Remote Assist on HoloLens or HoloLens 2 (in this article, a "Remote Assist HoloLens user") or Remote Assist on a mobile device (in this article, a "Remote Assist mobile user").
+When you use the Teams desktop application on a PC running Windows 10, you can collaborate with people using Remote Assist on HoloLens or HoloLens 2 (in this article, a "Remote Assist HoloLens user") or Remote Assist on a mobile device (in this article, a "Remote Assist mobile user").

 However, the features you can use to collaborate differ depending on which platform the Remote Assist user is using.